 The stalwart of the cake world, there’s a Bengawan Solo in pretty much every shopping mall in Singapore, with plenty of choice for kids of all ages too.
 For character cakes ranging from My Little Pony to Zootopia, Transformers to Justice League, you just need to give two days’ notice.
 There’s also a daily range of cakes on display to take away on the spot if you really are pushed for time.

-True story: we tried to make a birthday cake ourselves once and it turned out sooooo badly that it lives forevermore in the history of ‘nailed it’ cakes among friends and family.
+True story: we tried to make a birthday cake ourselves once and it turned out so badly that it lives forevermore in the history of ‘nailed it’ cakes among friends and family.
 Thankfully we lived near a Swensen’s where a last-minute ice-cream cake saved the day.
-Ice-cream character cakes include Wonder Woman, Star Wars, Frozen (very apt), Phineas & Ferb, Doc McStuffins and Monsters Inc. In fact, there aren’t many characters your kid could demand that you won’t find in its freezers.
+Ice-cream character cakes include Spongebob Squarepants, Star Wars, Frozen (very apt), Marvel and more.
+In fact, there aren’t many characters your kid could demand that you won’t find in its freezers.
 Order online, or hedge your bets and turn up for a last-minute purchase.

 3D cakes, mini cakes, character cakes and hidden surprise cakes are all available at a PrimaDeli near you.
 If you want to guarantee a specific cake then it will need to be ordered four days in advance.
 Or you can ring up the Dial-A-Cake Hotline at 6276 3333 at least 48 hours in advance to secure your last-minute birthday cake.
 There’s also plenty of choice on its shelves for ready-to-go options: birthday panic averted.

 Lynn’s Cakes & Coffee

 You tried to make a rainbow cake and it didn’t go quite to plan… We hear you.
-If you have three days to spare before party day, and can get over to Eng Kong Terrace, order in a beautiful rainbow cake made by someone who has worked out how to get perfect rainbow lines and zero colour seepage.
+If you have three days to spare before party day, and can get over to Eng Kong Terrace, order in a beautiful rainbow cake from Lynn’s Cakes & Coffee.
+They’ve worked out how to get perfect rainbow lines and zero colour seepage.
 There are also slices of rainbow cake, oreo cheesecake, red velvet cake and more to buy there and then.
 A slice of cake is always better than no cake after all.